 WHY IS HE HERE?
 BLITZ covers Jefferson now (not during Beck’s time at JHS), but prior to BLITZ being BLITZ, we followed Beck and the Dragons during their playoff push in 2009.

-Ralston Cash is a Cornelia, GA native who is a local favorite and has been knocking on the door to the Big Show for quite some time.
-While he has done very well on the mound, he’s also been arguably more effective in his off-the-field awareness for helping those in need.
+Ralston Cash is a Cornelia, GA native who is a local favorite and had been knocking on the door to the Big Show for quite some time.
+While he has done very well on the mound, he had also been arguably more effective in his off-the-field awareness for helping those in need.
 He has been a true example of using his own life experiences to help others who need encouragement.
 Cash founded the “Ralston Cash Foundation”, which is a non-profit organization that buys Christmas presents for children who have lost a parent to cancer.
 He was taken by the Dodgers in the 2nd Round of the 2010 MLB Draft.

 LAKEVIEW ACADEMY c/o 2010